Single Variable Descriptive Analytics and Data Manipulation

 max 99998.000000 16.000000 12.000000 21.000000

-These basic summary statistics of the numerical variables can tell us quite few important things that may impact our model that we might build.
+These basic summary statistics of the numerical variables can tell us quite few important things the may impact our model that we might build.

 1. The maximum Airbnb price is set at $99,998 a night!
 Might this be an error?
 Let's insepct this more below with a boxplot.